Gets the primary clipboard of the widget.

 the input focus on a widget.

-Sets whether @widget can be the target of pointer events.
+Sets whether the widget can be the target of pointer events.

 Called by widgets as the user moves around the window using keyboard shortcuts.

-The @direction argument indicates what kind of motion is taking place (up, down, left, right, tab forward, tab backward).
+The direction argument indicates what kind of motion is taking place (up, down, left, right, tab forward, tab backward).

 This function calls the Gtk::Widget#focus

-virtual function; widgets
+virtual function;

-can override the virtual function in order to implement appropriate focus
+widgets can override the virtual function in order to implement

-behavior.
+appropriate focus behavior.

 The default focus()

-virtual function for a widget should return TRUE
+virtual function for a widget should return

-moving in @direction left the focus on a focusable location inside that
+true if moving in direction left the focus on a focusable location

-to place the focus accordingly; when returning FALSE
+to place the focus accordingly;

-the current focus location.
+when returning false, they don’t modify the current focus location.

 This function is used by custom widget implementations; if you're